-Holocaust survivors endured events and experiences that can affect their health needs.
-They may also have difficulty accessing long-term services and supports.
-Service provider networks for older adults must be mindful of a survivor’s traumatic experiences.
-Understanding trauma-inducing situations and triggers can help ensure respectful methods of service delivery.
+Holocaust survivors endured events and experiences that can affect their long-term health and associated needs, including difficulty accessing long-term services and supports.
+Service provider networks for older adults must be mindful of a survivor’s traumatic experiences to provide sensitive and appropriate care.
+Understanding trauma-inducing situations and triggers can help create respectful methods of service delivery.

 - Have a higher incidence of post-traumatic stress disorders and exhibit trauma-induced behaviors.